libssh2/libssh2/docs/libssh2_userauth_publickey_sk.md

 *username_len* - Length of username parameter.

 *publickeydata* - Buffer containing the contents of a public key file.
-If NULL, the public key is extracted from the privatekeydata.
+If NULL, the public key is extracted from the privkeyblob.
 When using certificate authentication, this buffer should contain the public certificate data.

 *publickeydata_len* - Length of public key data.

-*privatekeydata* - Buffer containing the contents of a private key file.
+*privkeyblob* - Buffer containing the contents of a private key file.

-*privatekeydata_len* - Length of private key data.
+*privkeyblob_len* - Length of private key data.

 *passphrase* - Passphrase to use when decoding private key file.